 Walking is hands-down the easiest form of exercise.
 So easy, in fact, that you likely do it without even thinking about it.
 You can walk almost anywhere, and walking provides a broad range of benefits.
 Unfortunately, researchers and health experts agree that Americans need to be doing a lot more of it.

-All three countries also have fewer instances of obesity and heart disease than the U.S. does -- unsurprising, considering how walking can affect your physiology.
+All three countries also have fewer cases of obesity and heart disease than the U.S. does — unsurprising, considering how walking can affect your physiology.
 Learning more about these benefits might inspire you to take some important steps toward long-term fitness.

 While power walking may burn more calories over the same period of time as regular walking, we still see the significant health benefits with regular walking.

-- John M. Martinez, M.D., sports and family medicine physician at Kaiser Permanente in San Diego
+—John M. Martinez, M.D., sports and family medicine physician at Kaiser Permanente in San Diego, Calif.

-For starters, walking is a low-impact activity, so it doesn’t place a ton of stress on your body the way running, jumping or even dancing can.
+For starters, walking is a low-impact activity and doesn't place a ton of stress on your body the way running, jumping or even dancing can.
 That makes it ideal for aging adults, people prone to joint pain and anyone hoping to transition from a sedentary to a more active lifestyle.
 It also gets your heart beating faster and can help strengthen and tone your muscles.

 If you walk outdoors, you'll reap the added benefit of vitamin D, a nutrient Americans often lack that your body synthesizes in response to sun exposure.
-Recent studies have shown that vitamin D could provide protection from osteoporosis, high blood pressure and cancer.
+That's important because vitamin D could provide protection from osteoporosis, high blood pressure and cancer.

 The researchers, who analyzed the exercise habits and health of 10,000 adults in Denmark for a decade, found that exercise intensity matters more than total time of exercising.
-Brisk walking also curbed participants’ appetites, which is important for reaching and maintaining a healthy weight.
+Brisk walking also curbed participant appetite, which is important for reaching and maintaining a healthy weight.

-The 2008 Physical Activity Guidelines for Americans, distributed by the Centers for Disease Control and Prevention, recommends that adults aim for 150 minutes of moderate intensity aerobic exercise, such as brisk walking, or 75 minutes of vigorous exercise, such as racewalking, every week for optimum health.
+The 2018 Physical Activity Guidelines for Americans, 2nd Edition, distributed by the Centers for Disease Control and Prevention (CDC), recommends that adults aim for 150 to 300 minutes of moderate intensity aerobic exercise, such as brisk walking, or 75 to 150 minutes of vigorous aerobic exercise, such as race walking, every week for optimum health.

 One way to determine whether you've reached moderate intensity is the "talk test."
-During moderately intense activity, you should be able to talk but not sing, the CDC says.
+During moderately intense activity, you should be able to talk but not sing, according to the CDC.
 During vigorous activity, you'll be able to say only a few words before breaking to breathe.

 You can also assess intensity by time and distance.
 Brisk walking will take you three miles or more per hour.
 For more specific analyses, a personal trainer or physician can assist you in determining your ideal pace using a heart-rate monitor.